 The Center’s ITI, Lou Ann Bierwert, is available to students, faculty, and staff, by appointment for training on any and all of the equipment in the CMB, and to help with experimental design, and consulting on how best to get the data you are looking for.
 Please schedule an appointment on the CMB Scheduling Site at the link on the right side of this website or at cmb.scheduling.smith.edu

-Samantha Linder is the CMB Intern for the Fall 2016 semester.
+Samantha Nunziata is the CMB Intern for the Fall 2018 semester.
 Please cc her at firstname.lastname@example.org in any emails regarding sequencing service.

 Click on the ‘Protocols’ page for info on how to set up a standard sequencing reaction using amplified DNA as template, from which you can modify to your needs (feel free to ask the CMB’s ITI, Lou Ann Bierwert for help with this).
 This page also has some product recommendations. for sequencing set up and purification.

-Once you have performed and purified your sequencing reactions, we will run your purified sequencing samples using the Applied Biosystems 3130xl Genetic Analyzer.
+Once you have performed and purified your sequencing reactions, we will run your purified sequencing samples using the Applied Biosystems 3500 Genetic Analyzer.
 You need to follow the policies listed below to submit your samples and retrieve your data.

--Each lab is responsible for purification of your DNA sequencing samples before submitting to the CMBS.
+-Each Smith lab/class is responsible for purification of your DNA sequencing samples before submitting to the CMBS.

 -Put PI initials plus sample’s serial number (must be 4 digits unless you’ve passed 9999, then use 5 digits) on the top of each tube such as “LAK0123”.